-en-US source Spanish for Spain Comment Ignore this error throughout the document (-) Omitir este error en el resto del documento In this examples a better translation would be " Pasar por alto " lgnore words in uppercase (in a spellchecker) (-) Omitir palabras en mayúsculas Found a private Information Store mailbox for server %1.
+en-US source es-XL target Comment Ignore this error throughout the document (-) Omitir este error en el resto del documento In this example a better translation would be " Pasar por alto " lgnore words in uppercase (in a spellchecker) (-) Omitir palabras en mayúsculas Found a private Information Store mailbox for server %1.
 The DS/IS consistency check will be ignored. (+) Se omitirá la comprobación de coherencia DS o IS Omitir is a suitable translation for these examples The mapping of the URL %1 to the queue %2 was ignored.
-This (+) Se omitió la asignación de la dirección URL %1 a la cola %2.

-URL is already mapped to Esta dirección ya está asignada a another queue otra cola.
+This URL is already mapped to another queue (+) Se omitió la asignación de la dirección URL %1 a la cola %2.
+Esta dirección ya está asignada a otra cola.